Pole Attachment Policy

 - Safety is a concern for everyone.
 During the time of any construction and maintenance, Communication Companies shall consider the electric wires of SWEPCO Texas to be energized, that working in the vicinity of the wires poses potential dangers and should warn its Employees, Agents, Contractors, and Subcontractors of the potential dangers.

 - All facilities must be installed in accordance with the National Electrical Safety Code (NESC) and other state and federal laws, rules, municipal ordinances and regulations which apply.
 The Communication Company must determine the load and sag of each cable to ensure compliance with NESC requirements and AEP Standards.
 All cables may sag no lower than 18’ at mid span under fully loaded conditions over roadways and other areas subject to truck traffic.
-Please be aware that SWEPCO Texas is in the medium and heavy loading areas described in the NESC and care should be taken especially at railroad crossings and roadways.
+Please be aware that SWEPCO Texas is in the medium and heavy loading areas described in the NESC, but will be evaluated under the stricter requirement of the NESC or AEP Standards.
+Special care should be taken at railroad crossings and roadways.

 - Communication Companies may overlash additional cables to their existing cable if written notification is provided to SWEPCO Texas within 30 days of overlashing.
 All overlashes will be subject to a post construction inspection and may be subject to a pole loading analysis.